UU MINISTRY FOR EARTH CLIMATE JUSTICE MOVEMENT CHAPLAINS

 “Movement chaplaincy is an opportunity for me to provide spiritual support, presence, and guidance pertaining to anything social justice oriented.
 Experiencing climate anxiety?
 I can support with that.
 Worrying about the state of the world adding weight to your shoulders?
 I can support with that.
 Want to increase your understanding and awareness of different social justice issues?
 I can support with that too!”

 Simply put, Climate Justice Movement Chaplaincy provides spiritual and emotional support to people who are affected by climate change (that includes all of us!) or engaged in justice work.
-UU Ministry for Earth movement chaplains help you:
+UU Ministry for Earth Climate Justice Movement Chaplains help you:

 • articulate your faith reasons for acting for climate justice